yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-01-prototype-and-context/README.md

   })
 })
 ```

-* variables can be assigned to arrow functions
+* Arrow functions can be assigned as the value of variables
 ``` javascript
 var doubleIt = num => num * 2;
 doubleIt(16);